 As a premium service provider, we charge more, but customers vote with their wallets and tell us we are worth it.
 They love knowing that their dogs are free to romp, and that they can check in on the activity throughout the day using our live webcams.
 Instead of feeling guilty when they drop their dogs off, customers know they are giving their dogs a treat.

-In 2014, Camp Bow Wow’s founder sold the brand to VCA, a $4 billion business and the largest veterinary animal hospital network in North America.
+In 2014, Camp Bow Wow’s founder sold the brand to VCA, the largest veterinary animal hospital network in North America.
 VCA’s leadership saw an opportunity to take the brand to the next level and provide a springboard for Camp Bow Wow and our franchise owners.
-We now have access to a brain trust consisting of a network of 600 animal hospitals in the U.S. and Canada.
-This will deepen our knowledge and raise the bar even higher on the standard of canine care.
+We now have access to a brain trust consisting of a network of 800 animal hospitals in the U.S. and Canada.
+This relationship has deepened our knowledge and raised the bar even higher on the standard of canine care.

 We make sure every dog is a culture fit.
 Yup, you read that right.

 Not every dog is right for day care or boarding, so every Camp has rules (all dogs must be over 4 months, vaccinated and spayed or neutered), and every potential Camper goes through an interview to make sure he’s a good fit for Camp and vice versa.
 The interview is a sophisticated way of evaluating a new dog step by step, from human-dog interaction to dog-to-dog interaction.
 Under the supervision of skilled, highly trained Counselors we add another dog and then expand the play group, evaluating their behaviors and gauging their reactions to things like the way dogs say hello to one another.
 Yup, we actually interview dogs.